pymc-devs/pymc.io/index.md

 ### Features
 PyMC strives to make Bayesian modeling as simple and painless as possible, allowing users to focus on their scientific problem, rather than on the methods used to solve it.
-Here is a partial list of its features:
+Here is what sets it apart:

-* Modern methods for fitting Bayesian models, including MCMC and VI.
+* **Modern**: Includes state-of-the-art inference algorithms, including MCMC (NUTS) and variational inference (ADVI).
-* Includes a large suite of well-documented statistical distributions.
+* **User friendly**: Simple syntax and documentation with many examples and tutorials for building various models.
-* Uses {doc}`Aesara <aesara:index>` as the computational backend, allowing for fast expression evaluation, automatic gradient calculation, and GPU computing.
+* **Fast**: Uses {doc}`Aesara <aesara:index>` as its computational backend, which supports compilation to C and JAX, automatic gradient calculation, GPU computing, and complex graph-optimizations.
-* Built-in support for Gaussian process modeling.
+* **Batteries included**: Comes with a suite of probability distributions, support Gaussian processes, ABC, SMC and much more.
-* Extensible: easily incorporates custom step methods and unusual probability distributions.
+* **Extensible**: easily incorporates custom step methods and unusual probability distributions.
-* Bayesian models can be embedded in larger programs, and results can be analyzed with the full power of Python.
+* **Deployable**: Bayesian models can be embedded in larger programs, and results can be analyzed with the full power of Python.

 ## Announcements